January 7, 1851: It's your day, Bernhard Fernow!

 Born in Prussia on January 7, 1851, Bernhard Eduard Fernow trained for both law and forestry.
-He served in the Prussian Forest Service for seven years and completed his forestry training at the Forest Academy at Muenden.
+He served in the Prussian Forest Service for seven years and completed his doctorate in forestry at the Forest Academy at Muenden.
 But instead of taking over a family estate as expected, he traveled to the United States in 1876 to attend the American Forestry Association (AFA) meeting held in Philadelphia and to be reunited with his American-born fiancée.
 They married soon thereafter and he became a United States citizen.

-The first trained forester in the United States, Fernow is a pivotal figure in forest and conservation history.
+The first professionally trained forester in the United States, Fernow is a pivotal figure in forest and conservation history.
 For twelve years (1886–1898), he served as chief of the U.S. Division of Forestry, the predecessor to the U.S. Forest Service.
 He churned out top-notch reports, worked with legislators to pass the Forest Reserve Act (1891) and the Forest Management Act (1897), and put the lowly agency on a solid scientific footing.
-His work as the executive secretary of AFA (1883–1895) proved just as vital, moving that organization beyond its initial focus on planting trees to advocating for forest preservation and scientific management.
+His work as the executive secretary of AFA (1883–1895) proved just as vital, moving that organization beyond its initial focus on planting trees to advocating for forest conservation and scientific management.

-Fernow can be considered the father of professional forestry education in North America.
-A long-time advocate for forestry schools in the U.S., in 1898 he left the U.S. Division of Forestry to establish the New York State College of Forestry at Cornell University, the first professional forestry school in the United States (meaning, the first school to offer a college degree).
+Fernow should be considered the father of professional forestry education in North America.
+A long-time advocate for forestry schools in the U.S., in 1898 he left the U.S. Division of Forestry to establish the New York State College of Forestry at Cornell University, the first forestry school in the United States to offer a college degree.
 While there, he launched what would become the Journal of Forestry, the first professional forestry journal in the country.
-The governor shut the school down in 1903 after complaints from the wealthy neighbors of the school’s Adirondack experimental forest.
-It seems they could hear the sawmill running and didn’t want to be disturbed.
-In 1907, he founded the forestry program at Pennsylvania State College’s main campus, teaching forestry there in the spring of 1907 before heading to the University of Toronto and establishing Canada’s first forestry school, where he stayed until his retirement in 1920.
+The governor shut the school down in 1903 after complaints from the wealthy neighbors of the school's Adirondack experimental forest.
+It seems they could hear the sawmill running and didn't want to be disturbed.
+In 1907, he founded the forestry program at Pennsylvania State College's main campus, teaching forestry there in the spring of 1907 before heading to the University of Toronto and establishing Canada's first forestry school, where he stayed until his retirement in 1920.

 Moreover, Fernow represents the transition in forest conservation thinking from the post–Civil War conservationists to the Progressive conservationists, a transition from self-taught botanists and scientists to professionally trained foresters.
 He provided the first link from forestry’s German roots to its transplantation to the New World.
 Sympathetic to the moral arguments being made about preserving forests, he knew that conservation was really about economics and that forestry was about annual profits.
 He worked for the establishment of American forestry management with a singular purpose, but ultimately left to teach in Canada with his reputation in tatters and his endeavors largely unappreciated.
 He was widely praised after his death in 1923, but then began receding in historical relevance.